The Foundation of HafenCity: the Masterplan

 New core inner city created

-Development of HafenCity is essentially based on a Masterplan approved by the Hamburg Senate on February 29, 2000, which was developed further for the eastern section of HafenCity after wide-ranging public discussions in 2010.
+Development of HafenCity is essentially based on a Masterplan approved by the Hamburg Senate on February 29, 2000, which was developed further for the eastern section of HafenCity after wideranging public discussions in 2010.
 For the previous ten years the Masterplan, with its concept for an urban horizontal and vertical mix of uses and its flexible basic framework, served as a good point of departure for development of old port sites south of the city center.
-However it contained no detailed planning for the three eastern neighborhoods, Oberhafen, Baakenhafen and Elbbrücken.
+However initially it lacked any detailed planning for the three eastern neighborhoods, Oberhafen, Baakenhafen and Elbbrücken.

-Also the underlying circumstances changed during the past decade.
-Initially, eastern HafenCity was almost regarded as the inner-city fringe of Hamburg, yet now – partly due to new subway connections – it is very much regarded as part of the new city core.
-Another factor is that Hamburg is making its “leap across the Elbe” right now, with ambitious projects such as the international building exhibition (IBA) and the international garden show (igs) in 2013 south of HafenCity.
+The underlying circumstances have also changed during the past decade.
+Initially, eastern HafenCity was regarded almost as the inner-city fringe of Hamburg, yet now – partly due to new subway connections – it is very much seen as part of thenew city core.

 Redefinition of the Masterplan was led by HafenCity Hamburg GmbH in conjunction with the Hamburg Urban Development and Environment Ministry as well as the principal authors of the original Masterplan, Kees Christiaanse, with ASTOC.
 In 2010 there was intensive public discussion, with a program of more than 40 events.
 The reworked draft is being honed in further phases (urban design competitions, landscape competitions and architectural competitions).